 If you are given the chance to interview in person or remotely I would always go for the in-person experience.
 It is much easier to connect with your interviewers and the experience will overall be more rewarding.

-Understand the format of the online case interview
+Understand the Format of the Remote Case Interview

-The evaluation criteria, difficulty levels, and the way the cases are conducted are exactly the same as in an in-person meeting.
+As regards the case interview strategies for remote candidates, the evaluation criteria, difficulty levels, and the way the cases are conducted are exactly the same as in an in-person meeting.
+Hence, your approach should not differ from an in-person setting.
 Calculators are not allowed for the math part and I would advise against using one in secret as interviewers are trained to spot this.

-The key to success in any case interview is to learn the ropes and then practice.
-The average successful candidate prepares between 100 and 150 hours for their case interviews.
-Utilize our resources on StrategyCase.com and the 100s of free articles to learn about the different elements of a case interview.
 For paid resources and courses, please check the bottom of this post.
-It is important that you get a sense of the types of cases and questions you may encounter.
+You must get a sense of the types of cases and questions you may encounter.
 Practice with friends, peers, or a case interview coach to get feedback on your approach and technique.

 Be sure to listen carefully to the interviewer’s prompts and ask clarifying questions as needed.
 Develop a clear framework for approaching the case problem and communicate your thought process clearly and concisely.